rebelsky/sams-assorted-musings-reflections/microaggressions.md

 ================================

-There has been a lot of discussion about "safe spaces" in higher education, including a recent public statement by my alma matter, The University of Chicago.
+There has been a lot of discussion about "safe spaces" in higher education, including a recent public statement by my alma mater, The University of Chicago.
 I'm not sure that I have a unique perspective to add to that discussion, but it's something I think I'll think more carefully about when I write about it.
 And, well, I'm not really going